haochend/uma-serve/docs/PROTOCOL.md

 ## Compatibility & Versioning

-- Mode flag: `--protocol json|newline` (default `json`).
+- Per‑connection auto‑detect between JSON (default) and legacy newline.
-- JSON v1 schema is stable for Phase 1; future fields are optional and ignored by server until implemented.
+- JSON v1 schema is stable; future fields are optional and ignored by the server until implemented.
-- CLI uses the same frames over UDS.
+- CLI will use the same frames over UDS.

 ---

 ## Implementation Plan

-1) Add protocol flag and caps in `RuntimeConfig`.
-2) Implement codec `ipc/protocol.{h,cpp}` with `read_frame()` and `write_frame()` and caps.
+1) Implement codec `ipc/protocol.{h,cpp}` with `read_frame()` and `write_frame()` and caps.
-3) Extend `SessionManager::on_readable()` to branch by protocol; parse request frames, validate, tokenize, transition to PREFILL.
+2) Extend `SessionManager::on_readable()` to auto‑detect protocol; parse request frames, validate, tokenize, transition to PREFILL.
-4) Stream events as frames in JSON mode; keep newline mode as is.
+3) Stream events as frames in JSON mode; keep newline mode as is.
-5) Add `uma-cli` to exercise happy path and partial I/O scenarios.
+4) Add `uma-cli` to exercise happy path and partial I/O scenarios.
-6) Tests: partial frames, oversize frame rejection, invalid JSON, busy request, and admin metrics.
+5) Tests: partial frames, oversize frame rejection, invalid JSON, busy request, and admin metrics.

 ---